 The good folks over at iFixit gave the Motorola XOOM a teardown this morning, and aside from the ridiculous 57 screws holding it together, it has been deemed pretty tinker-friendly, scoring an 8/10 on the repairability meter.

 One interesting piece of information did emerge during the XOOM's disrobing, though - in regard to its much-touched LTE upgradeability.
 The teardown's author noted that the XOOM ships with a dummy mini-PCI board, presumably holding the 4G LTE radio's slot.
-What's so fascinating about that?
-Well, the author claims a seasoned technician could swap out the dummy card and close up in about 10 minutes.
 Read More

 This one's for you, developers: XDA user adub007 just posted a full Motorola XOOM system dump.
 What new and unprecedented goodies does it contain?
 That remains to be seen... feel free to download the 112MB (183MB when unpacked) file and start digging for yourself.